This policy outlines how the Council will manage its borrowings and other liabilities as at 1 July 2018.

 d) subscribe for shares and uncalled capital in the LGFA; and

 e) secure its borrowing from the LGFA, and the performance of other obligations to the LGFA or its creditors with a charge over the Council’s rates and rates revenue.

 10. Management and Reporting Procedure

-The Council’s Policy and Development Committee (P&DC) oversees and monitors the risks arising from its treasury activities to ensure consistency with the Council’s Long Term Plan and to evaluate the finance function’s effectiveness in achieving its objectives.
-The P&DC is responsible for approving strategy and for monitoring compliance and performance of the Council’s treasury activities.
+The Council’s Commercial and Strategy Committee (C&SC) oversees and monitors the risks arising from its treasury activities to ensure consistency with the Council’s Long Term Plan and to evaluate the finance function’s effectiveness in achieving its objectives.
+The C&SC is responsible for approving strategy and for monitoring compliance and performance of the Council’s treasury activities.

-The Group Manager Corporate Services has financial management responsibility over the Council’s borrowing and investments.
+The Group Manager Commercial and Strategy has financial management responsibility over the Council’s borrowing and investments.
 The Council is able to appoint an independent advisor to assist in the management of the financial market exposures that the council is subjected to.
-The scope of the appointment and the parameters within which the advisor operates, will be determined by the Group Manager Corporate Services and at all times will operate within the parameters of this policy document.
+The scope of the appointment and the parameters within which the advisor operates, will be determined by the Group Manager Commercial and Strategy and at all times will operate within the parameters of this policy document.
 The Council’s borrowing and cash management activities are managed centrally through its finance function.

-The Management of the Council’s borrowing portfolio is carried out under delegated authority to the Group Manager Corporate Services (who has delegated the day to day operation to the Council’s Finance Manager and Management Accountant).
+The Management of the Council’s borrowing portfolio is carried out under delegated authority to the Group Manager Commercial and Strategy (who has delegated the day to day operation to the Council’s Chief Financial Officer and Management Accountant).
 Reports on the Council’s borrowings are prepared on a quarterly basis for the Council.